 FEMA’s National Training and Education Division (NTED)

 FEMA’s National Training and Education Division (NTED) provides funding and oversight for roughly 49 partners across the nation, who provide courses for first responders, emergency managers, and others in the community.
 In all, the NTED catalog includes 231 courses suited for law enforcement personnel.
-The National Cybersecurity Preparedness Consortium provides more than 40 courses to improve the capabilities and capacity for cybersecurity events.
-Learn more about NTED.
+NTED also supports the Center for Homeland Defense and Security, focusing on assisting current and emerging leaders in Homeland Defense and Security to develop the policies, strategies, programs and organizational elements needed to defeat terrorism and prepare for and respond to natural disasters and public safety threats across the United States.
+Learn more about the National Preparedness Course Catalog.

 FEMA’s Center for Domestic Preparedness (CDP)

-The Center for Domestic Preparedness (CDP) provides free, advanced, all-hazards training to approximately 50,000 emergency responders annually from state, local, tribal, territorial governments, and campus agencies, and on a cost-reimbursable basis for federal government, foreign governments, and private entities.
+The Center for Domestic Preparedness (CDP) provides free, advanced, all-hazards training to approximately 50,000 emergency responders annually from SLTT governments, and campus agencies, and on a cost-reimbursable basis for federal government, foreign governments, and private entities.
 The scope of training includes preparedness, protection, and response.
 The CDP is home to the Chemical, Ordnance, Biological, and Radiological Training Facility (COBRATF), the only site in the nation where civilian responders can train with toxic chemical and biological agents.
-Additional training venues include the Noble Training Facility (NTF), the nation’s only hospital dedicated solely to preparing healthcare communities for mass casualty events related to terrorist acts and the Advanced Responder Training Complex (ARTC) a multi-use responder training facility that includes a simulated industrial park, subway station, and street scenes with businesses, offices, and warehouses.
-Learn more about CDP.
+Additional training venues include the Noble Training Facility (NTF), the nation’s only hospital dedicated solely to preparing healthcare communities for mass casualty events related to terrorist acts, and the Advanced Responder Training Complex (ARTC), a multi-use responder training facility that includes a simulated industrial park, subway station, and street scenes with businesses, offices, and warehouses.

 I&A’s National Threat Evaluation and Reporting (NTER) Master Trainer Program (MTP)